Juan-bit94/Linux-/Searching-and-analyzing-text.md

     - Because the command is encased by the $() symbols, it does not display to STDOUT.
 Instead, the filenames are passed to the ls utility, which does display the files to STDOUT.
 - The next method is to execute with backticks(`).
     - Example: $ ls `find tmp -size 0`, they are not popular because the ` is hard to see.
+## Editing Text Files
+- Manipulating text is performed on a regular basis when managing a linux system.
+You employ either a stream editor, or a full fledged interactive text editor to accomplish the task.
+## Appreciating text editors
+- We will cover both nano and the vim text editors.
+- The nano editor is a good text editor to start using if you have never dealt with an editor or have only used GUI editors.
+- To start the nano text editor, type nano followed by the name of the file.
+- You will see four main sections of the nano text editor
+    - Title Bar: The title bar is at the nano text editor windows top line.
+It shows the current editor version as well as the name of the file you are editing.
+Uf you typed nano and did not include a filename, you would see new buffer in the title bar.
+    - Main Body: The nano text editor's main body is where you perform the editing.
+If the file already contains text, its first lines are shown in this area.
+If you need to view text that is not in the main body, you can use either arrow keys, the Page up or Page down key.
+    - Status Bar: The status bar does not always contain information.
+It only displays the status infromation during certain events.
+    - Shortcut List: This is one of the editor's most useful features.
+You can see the most common commands and their associated shortcut keys.
+- The nano text editor is wonderful to use for simple text file modifications.
+However, if you need a more powerful text editor for creating programs or shell scripts, the vim editor is a popular choice.
+- To start the vim text editor, type vim or vi followed by the filename
+- The vim editor loads the file data in a memory buffer, and this buffer is displayed on the screen.
+If you open vim without a filename or the filename you entered doesn't yet exist, vim starts a new buffer area for editing.
+- The vim editor has a message area near the bottom line.
+If you have just opened an already created file, it will display the filename along with the number of lines and characters read into the buffer area.
+If you are creating a new file, you will see [new file] in the message area.
+- The vim editor has three standard modes as follows:
+    - Command Mode: This mode vim uses when you first enter the buffer area; this is sometimes called normal mode.
+Here you enter keystrokes to enact commands.
+Pressing the J key will move your cursor down one line for example.
+This is the best mode to use for quick navigation around the buffer area.
+    - Insert Mode: Insert mode is also called edit or entry mode.
+This is the mode where you can perform simple editing.
+You enter this mode by pressing the I key, at that point you will see --Insert-- message be display in the message area.
+You can leave this mode by pressing the Esc key.
+    - Ex mode: This mode is sometimes called colon commands because every command entered here is preceded by a colon (:).
+For example, to leave the vim editor and not save any changes you type :q and press enter.
+- Since you start in command mode when entering the vim editor's buffer area, it's good to understand a few of the commonly used commands to move around in this mode.
+-